 How do I include a gift in my Will?

 Writing a Will is an essential way to ensure that the people and things that are important to you are protected long after you have gone.
 To help you write your Will, we have partnered with the Free Will Network to make it as easy as possible for you to protect the things that matter to you.
-For more information, contact David Dale on 0744 633 9992 or [email protected]
+For more information, contact Jonathan Heard on 020 7901 1936 or [email protected]

 What types of gift can I leave?

 There are three types of gifts that you can leave in your Will:

 - Residuary gift: after gifts to loved ones, you can leave a proportion to charity.
 This way, you do not need to know in advance how much will be left in your estate, and the gift will adjust automatically with inflation.

 - Pecuniary (cash) gift: This option enables you to leave a fixed sum of money to us.
 If you want to “inflation-proof” your gift, speak to your solicitor about a residuary gift.

 - Specific gift: This option means that you can leave a specific tangible item such as a house, piece of jewellery, antique or car as a gift.